chrisbrasington/chrisbrasington.github.io/morrowind/index.md

 ![](img/ray2.jpeg)

-It is rumored that Raylinth witnessed Etria the Nerevarine split the Vivec meteor in half from `Old Ebonheart` and was inspired to join the mages guild.
+It is rumored that Raylinth witnessed Etria the Nerevarine split the Vivec meteor in half from `Old Ebonheart` and was awed by not only that act, but the protective barrier the mages guild used to save the lower city quarters from the rushing risk wave.
+Thus Raylinth joined the mages guild.

 Seemingly doing oddjobs for the mages guild in `Old Ebonheart`, Raylinth eventually unconvered a ploy where a soul of former member, Miss Rhyle, had become trapped in a soul gem.
 While soul gems are common in mage circles, Raylinth ultimately was able to free Miss Rhyle having a conversation about her death and freeing her from her entrapment of this plane.
 Here it is said that Raylinth became obsessed with death - or at least ensuring that souls are able to move on from our mortal plane.